mattia72/DRipGrepper/deploy/Deploy-Description.md

 ## :boom: Improvements
 Marked with checkmark if ready, else planned ...
-- [x] popup menu to filter on file names only
+- [x] popup menu to filter on file names and text
+  - [x] filter by pressing enter
+  - [x] popupmenu case sensitive and regex
 - [ ] **extension**: save all before search message?
 - [ ] save/load search histories in file
 - [x] config form